Kingsgate Lifeboat Station: History

 After a number of launches when the lifeboat was ultimately not required, the first effective service was made on the 11 January 1866, to the brig Fre Mad of Norway, driven ashore at Kingsgate, whilst on passage from London to Messina, Sicily.
 The Kingsgate lifeboat rescued all seven crew.
-The brig was later refloated and towed to London.
+The brig was later re-floated and towed to London.

 In 1870, the first brand new boat was placed on station.
 Constructed by Forrestt of Limehouse, the boat was especially narrow to assist with launching down the gap, having a beam of just 5-foot 8in, at least 4in less than most other lifeboats.
 Costing £210, she was provided out of RNLI funds, and named Thomas Chapman after the Deputy Chairman of the Institution.
 A special two-wheeled carriage was also provided.

 On the 22 February 1880, the Kingsdown lifeboat was launched to the aid of the ketch Forager of Portsmouth, which had been driven ashore.
 A coastguard boat had been launched to try to help refloat the vessel, but their efforts were unsuccessful.
 When the weather worsened, the lifeboat launched.
 After 3 hours effort, the Forager was refloated, but found to be leaking badly.
 A steam-tug then towed the vessel to Ramsgate harbour, with the lifeboat tied at the stern of the vessel to assist steering, saving the boat and 4 crew.

 In 1880, another new 28-foot lifeboat was constructed for Kingsgate, this time by Woolfe of Shadwell.
 Rather than being made narrow, the boat was of standard size, and work was carried out on the cliffs to widen the gap to the beach.
 The boat was again provided from RNLI funds, and again named Thomas Chapman.
 The boat would only be launched once on service, to reports of a vessel on Longnose reef, but nothing was found.